 Yes.
 The use of property and sales tax dollars will be more efficiently spent within the uniform boundaries of the City.
 For example, City road crews will be able to repair longer stretches of roadways without having to omit sections that remain in the County.
 The City receives a predetermined amount of property tax from the County of Kern and all sales tax generated from commercial transactions within the City limits.
 The City also receives Federal and State money based on any current or future increases in population.

 No. The standard for garbage collection in incorporated areas is once per week for normal waste and once per week for recycled and green waste.
-The City of Bakersfield offers senior citizens a 50 percent rebate of the basic rate upon meeting certain conditions.

 Yes.
 Prior to and during the annexation process, if you receive a building permit from the Kern County Building Department, it will be honored by the City.
 All inspections shall continue to be performed by the County until construction is completed.
 Upon annexation, all permits will be received from the City.